 By far, the best way to improve performance overall is to plan ahead, run early tests of your workflow and output pipeline, and confirm that what you are delivering is what your client actually wants and expects.
 (See Planning your work.)

 For a series of free video tutorials about improving performance with After Effects and Premiere Pro, see the video2brain website.

 For additional resources about optimizing computer systems and After Effects for performance, see this article on the Adobe website.

 Lloyd Alvarez provides the BG Renderer script on the After Effects Scripts website, which allows you to render and export compositions in the background while you continue to work in After Effects.

 - Make sure that you’ve installed the current version of After Effects, including any available updates.
 To check for and install updates, choose Help > Updates.
-For more information about updates, go to the Downloads section of the Adobe website.

 - Make sure that you’ve installed the latest versions of drivers and plug-ins, especially video card drivers.
 To download updates for drivers and plug-ins, go to the provider’s website.

 - Make sure that your system has enough RAM.
 Optimum performance is achieved with computer systems with at least 2 GB of installed RAM per processor core.
 See the documentation for your operating system and computer for details on how to check the amount of installed RAM and how to install RAM.

 - Quit applications that are not necessary for your work.
 If you run applications other than those with which After Effects shares a memory pool, and you don’t allocate adequate memory to other applications, performance can be greatly reduced when the operating system swaps RAM to the hard disk.
 (See Memory (RAM) usage in 64-bit After Effects.)